Beth Israel Congregation (Washington, Pennsylvania)

+The congregation constructed its first building in 1902.
+The current building, at 265 North Avenue, was dedicated in 1955.
+In 2021 it was reported that the congregation placed the synagogue for sale, due to the impact of the COVID-19 pandemic, declining membership, and increased maintenance costs. $1.6 million was the listed sale price.
+It was reported that David Novitsky had ceased as rabbi of the congregation.
+The congregation sold its building to the AMVETS in 2024, but maintained the right to hold services in a small chapel on the property, rent free, for 20 years.

 Early history

 Jacob Goldfarb moved to Washington, Pennsylvania in around 1890.
 The following year, he led the organization of Beth Israel Congregation as an Orthodox synagogue, serving as both its rabbi and cantor.
-It was Washington County's first Jewish congregation.
+It was the first Jewish congregation in Washington County.

 By the turn of the 20th century, the Beth Israel had 22 member families, and an annual revenues of $600 (today $).
 It held services on Friday nights and Saturday mornings, and had round 20 children in its religious school.
 In 1902, the congregation constructed its first synagogue building, at the corner of Franklin and Spruce.
 By 1907, membership was 26 families, out of a total Washington Jewish population of around 200 individuals.
 Annual revenues were $3,000 (today $), and the religious school, which held classes daily, had 25 students.
 Emmy Award-winning film and television producer and director Bud Yorkin was a member as a youth in the 1920s and 1930s.

 Goldfarb retired in 1941, becoming rabbi emeritus.
 He was succeeded as rabbi the following year by Maxwell Berger, described by Isaac Landman as "son of the chief rabbi of Toronto, Canada".
 Berger had previously served from 1940 to 1942 as the first permanent full-time rabbi of Beth El Congregation in Beckley, West Virginia.